Bob McDonnell 2009 gubernatorial campaign: Energy

-McDonnell wishes to make Virginia the Energy Capital of the East Coast.
-He supports drilling for oil off of the coast of Virginia while simultaneously developing new technologies for wind, solar, biomass, and other renewable energy resources.
-Opponents of McDonnell's drilling proposal say that drilling for oil would risk Southern tourism, rare wildlife, and fisheries for what the U.S. Department of the Interior’s Minerals Management Service estimates would be only enough oil for six months, and require seven to ten years to bring online.
-He intends to expand investments in renewable energy sources and incentivize green job creation.
+McDonnell wanted to make Virginia the "energy capital" of the East Coast.
+He supported drilling for oil off of the coast of Virginia while simultaneously developing new technologies for wind, solar, biomass, and other renewable energy resources.
+Opponents of McDonnell's drilling proposal said that drilling for oil would risk Southern tourism, rare wildlife, and fisheries for what the U.S. Department of the Interior's Minerals Management Service estimated would be only enough oil for six months, and would require seven to ten years to bring online.
+He intended to expand investments in renewable energy sources and incentivize green job creation.

 Abortion

 McDonnell is anti-abortion.
-As a state legislator, he introduced legislation that would have banned late-term abortions, as well as other legislation requiring parental consent before a minor has an abortion and informed consent for all women.
+As a state legislator, he introduced legislation that would have banned late-term abortions, as well as other legislation requiring parental consent before a minor has an abortion, and informed consent for all women.
 He opposes government funding for elective abortions.